 Additionally, in some cases students will have to move to new housing for the spring semester.
 FSC worked to minimize this as much as possible; however, it was necessary to ensure adequate on-campus isolation and quarantine locations.

 For those who are moving, the College provided boxes for students to pack their belongings before dismissal at Thanksgiving break.
-During the break, the College will move students’ belongings to their new housing locations.
+During the break, the College moved students’ belongings to their new housing locations.

 Please see the Frequently Asked Questions section below for details about specific situations.

 As in the fall, residential and commuter students must upload to the Student Portal a negative test result taken prior to arrival on campus.
-Tests must be taken within seven days of arrival on campus and results uploaded to the Student Portal prior to arriving on campus.
+The test must test whether a person is currently infected with the virus.
+These approved tests include Diagnostic or PCR tests as well as Active Antigen Tests.
+It does not include antibodies tests.
+Tests must be taken within seven days of arrival on campus with results uploaded to the Student Portal prior to arriving on campus.

 Students also will be required to complete the Mocs Pledge, as they did in the fall, before moving in and/or the first day of classes.
-The pledge will be uploaded to the Health Tab in January.
+The pledge has been uploaded to the Health Tab on the Student Portal.